IgniteUI/igniteui-docfx/en/components/general-changelog-dv.md

 <!---->

 *   [Chart Selection](charts/features/chart-data-selection.md) - New series selection styling.
 This is adopted broadly across all category, financial and radial series for [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxcategorychartcomponent.html) and [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdatachartcomponent.html).
 Series can be clicked and shown a different color, brightened or faded, and focus outlines.
 Manage which items are effected through individual series or entire data item.
 Multiple series and markers are supported.
 Useful for illustrating various differences or similarities between values of a partcular dataitem.
 Also  `SelectedSeriesItemsChanged` event and `SelectedSeriesItems` are available for additional help to build out robust business requirements surrouding other actions that can take place within an application such as a popup or other screen with data analysis based on the selection.

-*   [Proportional Category Angle Axis](charts/types/radial-chart.md) - New axes for the Radial Pie Series in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdatachartcomponent.html), to enable creating pie charts in the allowing robust visualizations using all the added power of the data chart.

 *   [Treemap Highlighting](charts/types/treemap-chart.md#angular-treemap-highlighting) - Now exposes a [`highlightingMode`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxseriesviewercomponent.html#highlightingMode) property that allows you to configure the mouse-over highlighting of the items in the tree map.
 This property takes two options: `Brighten` where the highlight will apply to the item that you hover the mouse over only, and `FadeOthers` where the highlight of the hovered item will remain the same, but everything else will fade out.
 This highlight is animated, and can be controlled using the [`highlightingTransitionDuration`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxseriesviewercomponent.html#highlightingTransitionDuration) property.